 5.6) For long-term storage, keep egg papers at 21 °C and approximately 80% humidity in petri dishes.
 Keep petri dishes in a Tupperware storage container with a flask of water to maintain local humidity as embryonic development takes four to five days at 21 oC.

-6. Measure Diapause.
+6. Measure Diapause Incidence.

 6.1) Use additional reserved embryos (see Stimulate Oviposition, Section 4) that are 7 – 20 days old to quantify the diapause response.